Nap (fabric): Sueding action

 The abrasive material on the machine's rollers cuts and shreds surface fibres, resulting in a soft texture with a short pile.

 Trademarked sueded fabrics

-Alcantara and Ultrasuede are trademarked names for a plush microfiber with a feel resembling soft suede; this type of material is more durable and resistant to liquids and stains, and can be used in upholstery, accessories, clothing or shoes.
+Alcantara, Ultrasuede and Microsuede are a few of the many trademarked brand names for types of plush microfiber with a feel resembling soft suede; this type of material is more durable and resistant to liquids and stains, and can be used in upholstery, accessories, clothing or shoes.